lyonscode/lyonscode.github.io/_posts/2025-06-04-tryhackme-friday-overtime-write-up.md

 ## EOF

-This room is a good exercise in consulting external research.
+This room is a good exercise in consulting external research as blue teamer.
+It also demonstrates the value of groups like ESET Research (WeLiveTraining) discovering and disseminating threat intelligence.
+Without the likes of such organizations, our character Erica Tracy might have a much harder time identifying the issue at hand!

 ![](/assets/img/uploads/badge.png)